iambriccardo/distribuito/README.md

 internal hackweek, a week-long hackathon where Sentry employees can work on whatever they want.

 This project is intended to be a playground for me to learn about database design and implementation.
-Currently, the implementation lacks many features that I might add in the future.
+Currently, the implementation lacks many features:
+- The distributed query execution engine.
+- All the transport layer between shards.
+- Ability to filter by predicates.
+- Ability to order by.

+I hope to be able to finish all the distributed query execution to make the project presentable.

 ## Features